Avanade/Beef/docs/Entity-Entity-Config.md

 Property | Description
 -|-
 `dataSvcCaching` | Indicates whether request-based `IRequestCache` caching is to be performed at the `DataSvc` layer to improve performance (i.e. reduce chattiness).
 Defaults to `true`.
-`eventPublish` | Indicates whether to add logic to publish an event on the successful completion of the `DataSvc` layer invocation for a `Create`, `Update` or `Delete` operation.
-Defaults to the `CodeGeneration.EventPublish` configuration property (inherits) where not specified.
-Used to enable the sending of messages to the likes of EventGrid, Service Broker, SignalR, etc.
-`eventSource` | The Event Source.
-Defaults to `Name` (as lowercase).
-Note: when used in code-generation the `CodeGeneration.EventSourceRoot` will be prepended where specified.
-To include the entity id/key include a `{$key}` placeholder (`Create`, `Update` or `Delete` operation only); for example: `person/{$key}`.
-This can be overridden for the `Entity`.
-`eventSubjectFormat` | The default formatting for the Subject when an Event is published.
-Valid options are: `NameOnly`, `NameAndKey`.
-Defaults to `CodeGeneration.EventSubjectFormat`.
-**`eventTransaction`** | Indicates whether a `System.TransactionScope` should be created and orchestrated at the `DataSvc`-layer whereever generating event publishing logic.
-Usage will force a rollback of any underlying data transaction (where the provider supports TransactionScope) on failure, such as an `EventPublish` error.
-This is by no means implying a Distributed Transaction (DTC) should be invoked; this is only intended for a single data source that supports a TransactionScope to guarantee reliable event publishing.
-Defaults to `CodeGeneration.EventTransaction`.
-This essentially defaults the `Operation.DataSvcTransaction` where not otherwise specified.
 `dataSvcCtor` | The access modifier for the generated `DataSvc` constructor.
 Valid options are: `Public`, `Private`, `Protected`.
 Defaults to `Public`.
 `dataSvcCtorParams` | The list of additional (non-inferred) Dependency Injection (DI) parameters for the generated `DataSvc` constructor.
 Each constructor parameter should be formatted as `Type` + `^` + `Name`; e.g. `IConfiguration^Config`.
 Where the `Name` portion is not specified it will be inferred.
 Where the `Type` matches an already inferred value it will be ignored.
 `dataSvcExtensions` | Indicates whether the `DataSvc` extensions logic should be generated.
 This can be overridden using `Operation.DataSvcExtensions`.